raganwald-deprecated/homoiconic/2013/01/madness.md

 2. `.map` is designed such that it passes *three* parameters to the mapper function.
 The first is the element, the second is the index of the element, and the third is the context (the array, in this case).
 3. `.parseInt` works just fine with one parameter, but [you can also pass an additional parameter to define the radix](https://developer.mozilla.org/en-US/docs/JavaScript/Reference/Global_Objects/parseInt).

 So what happens here?
-Well, the `.map` method is passing in a string and a number on each call, and `porseInt` is interpreting that number as a radix.
+Well, the `.map` method is passing in a string and a number on each call, and `parseInt` is interpreting that number as a radix.
 Boom.

 Okay.
 So?